superdurable/iwf/docs/[Versioning]How-to-modify-workflow-code-without-breaking-changes.md

 * In Java, Make sure to set “ignore unknown fields” in Jackson (default in iWF already) for removing old fields
 * Use duplicated Workflow/WorkflowState when renaming, and remove the duplicated after all old workflows are completed.
 * By default, the WorkflowType and StateId are the class simple names.
 But you can override the method to use a different name to make it different from the class name.
 * Use system search attributes “IwfExecutingStateIds” and “IwfWorkflowType” to check if there are any old workflows running, when rename/removing the old StateId or WorkflowType.
-By default, t
+NOTE: IwfExecutingStateIds is disabled by default because of cost.
+To enable it by setting "disableSystemSearchAttributes" to false for WorkflowConfig when starting a workflow.
+We are working on [this](https://github.com/indeedeng/iwf/issues/411) as a more cost effective way – it only records the SearchAttribute for states that have waitUntil.
+And also comes with several [optimizations](https://github.com/indeedeng/iwf/issues/454).